 - Being influenced by his mom who was a medical technologist

 - Thinking that a career in medicine is the best way to impact people’s lives

 - High school in Canada

-- Undergrad and medical school in Boston University
+- Undergrad and medical school at Boston University

-Now an internal medicine physician, working in group practice with 3 other physicians and a hospital-owned practice
+Dr. Pho is now an internal medicine physician, working in a group practice with 3 other physicians at a hospital-owned practice.

-- A 7-year program which is a great option for people who already know they want to go to medical school
+- It’s a great option for people who already know they want to go to medical school.

-- Worked with 40-50 people with similar interests and getting support from your peers
+- Worked with 40-50 people with similar interests, getting support from his peers.

 - KevinMD.com talks about physician burnout all the time